Weeks-UNC/RNAvigate/docs/dev_style_guide.md

 most important for the high-level API in rnavigate.py and plotting_functions.py but I rather like them and am transitioning to using them every where.

+In the main directory, there is an autodocstring.mustache file that can be used with VScode's autodocstring extension to automatically generate the correct formatting.

 ### Modules

 This section pretty much the same as the Google style.